-Frequency with which climate- related issues are a scheduled agenda item Governance mechanisms into which climate-related issues are integrated Please explain Scheduled - some meetings Reviewing and guiding strategy Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding business plans Setting performance objectives Monitoring implementation and performance of objectives Monitoring and overseeing progress In 2021, Terex formalized its ESG (Environmental, Social, Governance) structure.
+Frequency with which climate-related issues are a scheduled agenda item Governance mechanisms into which climate- related issues are integrated Please explain Scheduled - some meetings Overseeing and guiding employee incentives Reviewing and guiding strategy Overseeing the setting of corporate targets Monitoring progress towards corporate targets Reviewing and guiding the risk management process Terex has a formal ESG (Environmental, Social, Governance) structure.
 Terex Board of Directors oversees ESG, including risks, opportunities, and how ESG informs and influences the Company's strategy.
 The Board is regularly updated on many aspects of ESG, including climate-related impacts both as a full Board and in committee meetings.
 Each of the Committee meetings are well attended by their respective members.
 The Company's Chairman, President, and Chief Executive Officer is the leader for ESG at Terex.
-In 2021, under the Company's Chairman, President, and Chief Executive Officer, Terex formed an ESG Executive Steering Committee.
-Its responsibilities include developing and implementing the Company's ESG strategy, incorporating ESG into management routines, and measuring and monitoring progress.

-against goals and targets for addressing Terex Board of Directors strategic oversight includes: climate-related issues Audit Committee is tasked with the accuracy of reported ESG metrics - controls and procedures to ensure accuracy and consistency of ESG disclosures.
+The Company's Chairman, President, and Chief Executive Officer leads our ESG Executive Steering Committee.
+The committee's responsibilities include developing and implementing the Company's ESG strategy, incorporating ESG into management routines, and measuring and monitoring progress.
+Terex Board of Directors strategic oversight includes: 1.
+Audit Committee is tasked with the accuracy of reported ESG metrics - controls and procedures to ensure accuracy and consistency of ESG disclosures.
 2. Governance, Nominating, and Corporate Responsibility Committee (GNCR) is tasked with ESG governance.
-This includes assisting the Board with providing oversight to the Company's general approach and strategy for addressing Environmental, Social and Governance ("ESG") matters relevant to the Company (the "ESG Strategy") and reviewing, monitoring and assessing the environmental impact of the Company's operations.
+This includes assisting the Board with providing oversight to the Company's general approach and strategy for addressing Environmental, Social and Governance ("ESG") matters relevant to the Company (the "ESG Strategy") and reviewing, monitoring, and assessing the environmental impact of the Company's operations.